fanqie/dcmigrate/README.md

 - Explicit "up" and "down" function implementation
 - Supports repairing migration records

-# Warning ⚠️
+# Tooltip ⚠

-- The current version is still gradually iterating, please ensure continuous feature upgrades**
+- **The current version is relatively stable and will continue to be updated.
+It is recommended to keep it until the version is updated**

 # Quick start